-&lt;sup>3 See glossary for an explanation of 'value with money'.
+3 See glossary for an explanation of 'value with money'.

-- the relative value of the grant sought - extent to which the geographic location of the application matches identified priorities - the extent to which the evidence in the application demonstrates that it will contribute to meeting the outcomes/objectives. - How the grant activities will target groups or individuals. - Monitor the breakdown of how grant funds can be spent to achieve CAAR's objectives. - Grant funds that contribute to forming or continuing a partnership addressing one or more priority sectors.
+- the relative value of the grant sought. - extent to which the geographic location of the application matches identified priorities. - the extent to which the evidence in the application demonstrates that it will contribute to meeting the outcomes/objectives. - how the grant activities will target groups or individuals.